 Concentration of Credit Risk.
+This is the risk of loss attributable to the magnitude of investment in any one single issuer.
 The Library's investment policy does not restrict the amount of investments in any one issuer.
 All of the Library's investments are in Illinois Funds and IMET.